RATlab-Analytics/alliGAITor/README.md

 will show you which videos were unable to produce usable data.
 If you have generated validation videos, you can watch them by double-clicking on a session.

+## AI Notice

+This app was built with the help of Claude Sonnet 5 and Opus 5 (Anthropic PBC).
+Design was directed by a human author and all functionality and output was tested for reliability and accuracy by human reviewers.

 ## License

 Copyright (C) 2026 Mitchell Carson